Make Your Own Story Book

 Write 10–20 one‑line beats that move from setup to a cozy close.
 A reliable arc is ordinary day → small problem → try → help → resolution → warm ending.
 Keep stakes gentle and specific—“Ava can’t find her red mitten” is easier to illustrate and more satisfying to solve than a vague “Ava is sad.”

-2) Draft pages children can follow
+2) Draft pages kids can truly follow

 3) Add cohesive illustrations